xaberus/vscode-remote-oss/README.md

 to connect to a local port.
 (This is actually something the original remote extensions do not allow you to do for some reason.)

-**Note**: If you want an alternative that is limited to SSH tunnels, you can try the [open-remote-ssh](https://open-vsx.org/extension/jeanp413/open-remote-ssh) extension instead.
+**Note**: If you want an alternative that is limited to either SSH tunnels or WSL, you can try the extensions [open-remote-ssh](https://open-vsx.org/extension/jeanp413/open-remote-ssh) or [open-remote-wsl](https://open-vsx.org/extension/jeanp413/open-remote-wsl) instead.

 ## Requirements